albertsongs/tv-app/README.md

 # albertsongs TV app
-The site TV version  wraper based on WebView for albertsongs.github.io
+The site TV version  wrapper based on WebView for albertsongs.github.io